chysch/Phonetic-Pun-ishment/README.md

 # Phonetic-Pun-ishment
-**_Calling our puns gay doesn't really do them justice because it limits them to homo-graphic one, so we decided to call them punishing instead._**
+**_Calling our puns gay doesn't really do them justice because it limits them to homo-graphic ones, so we decided to call them pun-ishing instead._**

 A system for detecting homophonic puns.
 ## Table of Contents